-- 95. (g) where point (f) does not apply, any significant event such as: - (i) a material breach of the obligations laid down in the documents provided in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach;
+95. (g) where point (f) does not apply, any significant event such as:

+(i) a material breach of the obligations laid down in the documents provided in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach;

-See point 94 and the references to the "Inside Information and Significant Event Report" in the statements mentioned thereunder.
+See point 94 and the references to the "letter g) of article 7, paragraph 1" in the statements mentioned thereunder.